TriFrost

 We also define our own app-specific Context and Router types here.
 These will automatically be aware of our Environment simply by passing it as a generic.

-Important to note, when working with Podman, you will need to also provide the Environment bindings in compose.yml for local development.
+Note: When working with Podman, you will need to also provide the Environment bindings in compose.yml for local development.

 // src/types.ts